-Wagonwheel Lake Trail is a 5.1 mile heavily trafficked out and back trail located near Lilliwaup, WA that features a lake and is only recommended for very experienced adventurers.
+Wagonwheel Lake Trail is a 5.1 mile heavily trafficked out and back trail located near Lilliwaup, Washington that features a lake and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from June until October.

 From Hoodsport, west 9 miles on Lake Cushman Road to Forest Service Road 24.
 Turn left and drive 6.5 miles to the trailhead at the Staircase Ranger Station.

 Amazing hike!
 Beautiful views in fall of mountain peaks across the valley close to the lake.
 Mountain blueberries too!
 I'm very glad I wore my proper hiking shoes and packed a lunch.
 A personal achievement for sure!

 was a great hike. snow toward the top and the lake was very serene. bring layers if you are hikin off season.